Scaling Exposes the System: When Growth Tests Leadership and Organizational Capacity

 When leadership systems mature in step with complexity, growth accelerates.
 When they don’t, complexity compounds and momentum fractures.

 Growth always tests more than strategy.
-It tests the leaders who must evolve the systems that make strategy executable.
+It tests whether leaders can evolve the capacity, systems, and patterns of accountability that make strategy executable.

 An Invitation